Orders placed before 3 pm will be shipped the same day.โœจ

 Carefully place the trimmed buds into the bags:

-• Spread Evenly: Shake the bag gently to distribute the buds evenly and prevent clumping.
+• Shake the bag gently to distribute the buds evenly and prevent clumping.

 The buds should have enough room to "breathe" for optimal drying.